Proven Vancouver, WA Personal Injury Attorneys Ready To Assist You

 “I am forever grateful for Tom D’Amore and the staff at D’Amore Law Group who helped play a role in the recovery of this compensation.
 I would highly recommend this law firm to any of my friends and family, and be able to do it without a doubt in my mind that they would be well taken care of.” – E. Dodge, Washington

 Protecting your legal rights after an auto accident in Vancouver can be extraordinarily challenging.
 From proving liability to calculating your losses, and from dealing with the insurance companies to filing any and all third-party claims you have available, you need to know what you are doing every step of the way.
-With decades of experience representing auto accident victims and their families, our attorneys can help you, and we are prepared to work quickly to recover the financial compensation you deserve.
+With decades of experience representing auto accident victims and their families, our lawyers can help you, and we are prepared to work quickly to recover the financial compensation you deserve.

 Semi-truck accidents present even more challenges than “ordinary” auto accident cases.
 There are more potential factors involved, and this means that there are more companies that are potentially liable for your losses.
-These companies almost certainly have defense counsel on retainer to fight accident victims’ claims; and, in order to have any hope of securing a financial recovery, you will need to have a team of experienced attorneys on your side as well.
+These companies almost certainly have defense counsel on retainer to fight accident victims’ claims; and, in order to have any hope of securing a financial recovery, you will need to have a team of experienced lawyers on your side as well.

 Accidents on construction sites are far more common than they should be.
 Safety requirements for construction sites exist at the state and federal levels.
 Yet, it is widely recognized that working in construction is among the most dangerous occupations in the country.
 If you were injured on a construction site in Vancouver, there are multiple parties that could potentially be liable for your losses, and our personal injury attorneys can do what is necessary to secure just compensation on your behalf.